matthewbarrera/CS301_Project_AI/README.md

+* Important Notice:
-*Group 3 split up, but this portion of the project fairly belongs to all 3 members since we all worked on it evenly.
+Group 3 split up, but this portion of the project fairly belongs to all 3 members since we all worked on it evenly.
+As such, the Company Name and Proposal will be the same.

 # Company name: Clarity Inc.